 Decentralized Finance (DeFi) benefits and common use cases.

-Many of these activities, such as borrowing, lending, trading assets or derivatives, and savings accounts (that are normally conducted through a bank, financial institution, or company) can be replicated and improved in DeFi.
+Many of these activities, such as borrowing, lending, trading assets or derivatives, and savings accounts (generally conducted through a bank, financial institution, or company), can be replicated and improved in DeFi.

 In the traditional finance world, if one wishes to take out a loan or open a bank account, they would apply, fill out paperwork, and put their money in the custody and control of a bank or credit union.
 DeFi, on the other hand, is meant to be trustless and permissionless; in other words, only you are in control of your funds on DeFi the entire time, and the blockchain code that you interact with will only follow the instructions that it is programmed to do.

 DeFi protocols have several benefits for their users:

 - Few (if any) fees to use services.

 - Transactions are faster than traditional money transfers.

 - User maintains custody and access to funds from their own wallet.

 - Privacy and anonymity.